okzapradhana/pubsub-gatekeeper-api/Readme.md

 # Gatekeeper API with Google PubSub
 ## About
-Realtime data transport from Backend Team that sends JSON payload to BigQuery as the database.
+API endpoint to validate and process incoming message that comes from Backend Team to our Database.

 Those payloads **MUST** pass the gatekeeper's schema rule (specified in `validator/schema.py`) in order to can be processed to Database.

+It is similar to CDC process that empowers message queue with help from Google PubSub.

 ## Tech Stack:
 1. Python